Doomtickle/CleanMacDesktop/README.md

 `crontab -e`

-Add the following line and save to run it every day at 5pm
+Add the following line to run it every day at 5pm

 `0 17 * * * ~/.cleandesktop`